The role of international organizations in combating food insecurity and diseases

 Agribusiness refers to farming undertaken by large-scale business corporations or transnational corporations that embrace the production, processing, distribution of agricultural products, and the manufacture of farm machinery, equipment and suppliers.
 More recently, it has become synonymous with large agrochemical industries involved in the research and production of high-yielding seed varieties and genetically modified seed varieties alongside the chemical inputs such as fertilizers and pesticides that support them.
-Examples of agribusinesses are BASF, Dupont, Mosanto, Syngenta, Nestle, Unilever, Kraft foods and Cargill.
+Examples of agribusinesses are BASF, Dupont, Monsanto, Syngenta, Nestle, Unilever, Kraft foods and Cargill.

 How can TNCs or Agribusiness influence food consumption habits?

 - Since most foods produced by TNCs have preservatives, it increases the lifespan of food on the shelves.
-This means that the consumer will not suffer from food shortages resulting from poor storage facilities or perishable nature of the food.
+This means that the consumer will not suffer from food shortages resulting from poor storage facilities or the perishable nature of the food.